Logan-Locke/unsupervised-galaxy-denoising-reconstructing-clustering/README.md

 For the contrastive learning, NT-Xent (Normalized Temperature-Scaled Cross-Entropy) loss is used, which is then combined with the total autoencoder loss to obtain the loss for the entire model.

-The process is as follows:
+**The pre-processing pipeline:**
 1. Take a "clean" image (C)
 2. Duplicate C and apply random geometric transforms (C1, C2)
 3. Duplicate C1 and C2 and add artificial noise (Poisson + Gaussian) to get the "noisy" images (N1, N2)
 4. Using C1 and C2, calculate the binary image masks (M1, M2)

+Below is an look of what one component of the dataset looks like (two clean images, two noisy images, and two masks).
+For each of the images in the training dataset (~80,000), the following is created:

 <img alt="Masking" height="400" src="assets/masking.png" width="700"/>

-Autoencoder:
+**Basic overview of the model steps:**
+- **Autoencoder:**
   - Feed in N1 --> reconstruct C1
   - Feed in N2 --> reconstruct C2

-Contrastive Learning:
+- **Contrastive Learning:**
   - Treat N1 and N2 as the positive pair
   - Since it is unsupervised/self-supervised, we do not have any explicit negative pairs
     - The other images are implicitly treated as such

 ## Results